tyleragreen/tyleragreen-site/_posts/2016-04-03-bike-share-has-arrived-in-fort-collins.md

   - bike share
   - fort collins
 ---
-I took advantage of a gorgeous Saturday morning to try out Fort Collins&#8217; newest urban mobility option: bike share!
+I took advantage of a gorgeous Saturday morning to try out Fort Collins' newest urban mobility option: bike share!

 The overall process is quite smooth.
 Here are your six steps to a ride about the town.